antorenge/prov-jewellery-cloud/README.md

 pip install -r requirements.txt
 ```

-Create a *.env* file on the root directory and pre-fill these variables
+Create a *.env* file on the root directory and pre-fill these variables.
+Secret key can be any hashed value.

 ```{shell}
 SECRET_KEY=''